jrandleman/Heist-Scheme/README.md

 For those in the know:
 * While R5RS+ Scheme supports hygienic macros, R4RS (Heist Scheme's base) makes this _optional_.<br>
 * Unhygienic macros were selected after experimenting with CL, Clojure, & Scheme, finding:<br>
-  1. Hygiene's pros are easier to emulate w/o it than non-hygiene's pros are to emulate with it
+  1. Hygiene's pros are easier to emulate w/o it than non-hygiene's pros are to emulate with hygiene
   2. Forsaking hygiene enables more extensive control when meta-programming

 Macros are identical to procedures, except for 3 key features:<br>